edward-shen-2002/Web-Prototype-Mirror/docs/ISSUES.md

 ## Edit Input

 - Currently, there are issues when input is dependent on sheet.
 We could put the input on the same level as sheet.
 Issue: Context menu sticks to edit input and produces bugs

+## Import ID

+- Value could be of type rich-text, which is an array of data instead of strictly string value (causes parsing error)